 The Late Night Programming committee regularly plans small events throughout the year and one large event at the end of each semester.
 The committee is also responsible for the monthly Midnight Madness, for which Servo opens at night and serves snacks such as nachos, hot dogs, and mozzarella sticks.
 Some of the smaller events include ping pong tournaments and quiz nights.
 In the past, the large program has featured a casino night, an ice skating rink, inflatables, crafts, and other activities.

-For more information, email the Late Night Programming committee chair, Meaghan Sheehan, at email@example.com.
+For more information, email the Late Night Programming committee chair, Noah Koester at firstname.lastname@example.org

 The Special Events committee brings unique forms of entertainment to campus.
-They have successfully brought different magicians, comedians, such as Robbie Printz, Jen Kober, and Daniel Kinno and A Capella groups, such as Chapter 6 to campus.
+They have successfully brought different magicians, comedians, such as Robbie Printz, Jen Kober, Tracey Ashley, and Daniel Kinno, and A Capella groups, such as Chapter 6 and Blue Jupiter to campus.
 They host transportation to Washington D.C., the National Apple Harvest Festival, and to New York City to see a choice of Broadway shows, as well as various other activities or trips, such as snow-tubing, throughout the year.

-For more information, email the Special Events committee chair, Athena Mandros, at firstname.lastname@example.org.
+For more information, email the Special Events committee chair, Sarah Cardwell at firstname.lastname@example.org

-For more information, email the Movie Nights committee chair, Janine Barr, at firstname.lastname@example.org.
+For more information, email the Traditions committee chair, Janine Barr at email@example.com